MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus.md

     1. From the **Windows Defender Antivirus** tree on left pane, click **Scan**.
     ![Windows Defender Antivirus Scan options](images/gpedit-windows-defender-antivirus-scan.png)

-    2. In the **Scan** details pane, double-click the policy setting as specified in the following table:
+    2. In the **Scan** details pane on right, double-click the policy setting as specified in the following table:

     | Setting | Description | Default setting |
     |-----------------------------|------------------------|-------------------------------|